 The recommended oral dose regimen is 750 mg once daily to treat nosocomial pneumonia, complicated skin and skin structure infections (7 to 14 days), community-acquired pneumonia, acute bacterial sinusitis, complicated urinary tract infection or acute pyelonephritis (five days).
 The daily dosing of 500 mg once daily is recommended to treat nosocomial pneumonia (7 to 14 days), acute bacterial sinusitis (10 to 14 days), acute bacterial exacerbation of chronic bronchitis (seven days), uncomplicated skin and skin structure infections (7 to 10 days), chronic bacterial prostatitis (28 days), and post-exposure inhalational anthrax (60 days).
 The daily dosing of 250 mg once daily is recommended for patients with complicated urinary tract infections or acute pyelonephritis (10 days) or uncomplicated urinary tract infections (3 days).

 Levofloxacin injection should be administered to both adult or pediatric patients by slow intravenous infusion over 60 minutes (for 250 to 500 mg) and over 90 minutes (for 750 mg).
-Due to an increased risk of hypotension, bolus, or rapid intravenous administration should be avoided.
-It should not be infused through a solution containing multivalent cations.
+Due to an increased risk of hypotension, bolus or rapid intravenous administration should be avoided.
+The infusion should not use a solution containing multivalent cations.
 The ophthalmic solution is safe and an effective antibiotic used for seven days in the treatment of bacterial conjunctivitis.

 A 50% reduction in the total daily dosage is recommended in patients with renal impairment (glomerular filtration rate between 10 and 50 mL/min) and extended to every 48 hours if glomerular filtration rate falls less than 10 mL/min).